hippopenny/hippopenny.github.io/_posts/2024-05-17-wackywarper.md

 🎭 Silly Banners: Pull banners - new and past limited banners.
 Updated frequently!

-🎎 Lots of Characters & Items: Collect a wide array of unique characters and items, all with a playful nod to the Honkai: Star Rail universe
+🎎 Big collection of Characters & Clothes: Collect a wide array of unique characters and items, all with a playful nod to the Honkai: Star Rail universe

 🎁 Free daily Gacha to gain your characters

-👀 Character Panel: Collect all the characters, items, and costumes.
-Show off your collection!

-👒 Dress: Customize your characters with cute and unique costumes.
-Make it unique!
+👒 Dress: Customize your characters with cool outfits.
+Make them unique!
 Create your own hilarious fashion statements!

 ✨ Priceless Emotions: Your characters have emotions.
 Gift them something, treat them well and see their priceless reactions!

+👀 Character Panel: Collect all the characters, items, and costumes.
+Show off your collection!

 Join Wacky Warper and enjoy the silly charm it brings.
 Download now and let the laughter begin!